 The City's Zoning Bylaw provides regulations for all development within Whitehorse.
 The Bylaw divides areas into zones and specifies items such allowable uses, required lot sizes, and height restrictions.
 The Zoning Bylaw is periodically updated to reflect changing City needs and priorities established through public processes.
 Property owners may also apply to amend the zoning for their property.

 When a land use is not permitted in a zone, a property owner or their agent may apply for an amendment to the Zoning Bylaw.
 Most applications are to permit a use that is not normally allowed within a zone or to accommodate a development that would be substantially different from the provisions of the current zone.
-Applicants should discuss their proposal with Planning & Building Services prior to submitting an application.
+Applicants should discuss their proposal with Planning & Sustainability Services prior to submitting an application.

 Applications must include: